ojas-kanotra/pwn.college_ojas/3_Comprehending_commands.md

 ```

 ### New Learnings
-- `cat` command displays the contents of files to the terminal
+- **Cat Command Function**: The `cat` command displays the contents of files directly to the terminal
-- Can concatenate and display multiple files when given multiple arguments
+- **Multiple File Support**: Can concatenate and display multiple files when given multiple arguments sequentially
-- Syntax: `cat filename` or `cat file1 file2 file3`
+- **Basic Syntax**: Use `cat filename` for single files or `cat file1 file2 file3` for multiple files
-- Essential command for reading file contents in Linux
+- **Essential File Reading**: Fundamental command for reading and viewing file contents in Linux systems
+- **Output Display**: Contents are printed to standard output (terminal) for immediate viewing

 ### References
 None